Pedophilia

 Safety, consent & law

 This is a harm- and offence-defining condition.
 Any sexual contact with a child, or sexual-exploitation imagery of a child, is illegal worldwide and causes profound, lasting harm; children cannot consent under any circumstances.
 Legitimate clinical responses are protective and prevention-oriented: specialised treatment, risk supervision, and, where applicable, mandatory reporting.
-Several jurisdictions also run confidential prevention services aimed at helping people who fear they might offend to never do so.
+Several jurisdictions run confidential prevention services aimed at helping people who fear they might offend to never do so.

 - Erotic Asphyxiation30/100Asphyxiophilia · Clinical ParaphiliasAsphyxiophilia is a paraphilic interest in which sexual arousal is heightened by restricting breathing or blood flow to the brain, for example through neck pressure or suffocation.
 Practiced alone it is termed autoerotic asphyxiation; it is among the most lethal of documented paraphilias.30